Appalalala/SC1015-Mini-Project/README.md

    <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/3ff7d8a0-c210-4da4-87bd-e100663460de" width="600">

    ### Multi-Variate Logistic Regression
-   **Multivariate regressions enables us to capture more complex relationships and interactions among variables that may not be apparent when considering only one    predictor variable at a time.**
+   `Multivariate Logistic Regressions` enables us to capture **more complex relationships and interactions among variables that may not be apparent when considering only one predictor variable at a time.**
-   We then proceeded to do a Multivariate Logistic Regression Model where all the predictor variables were used together to predict Heart Attack Risk.
+   We then proceeded to do a `Multivariate Logistic Regression Model` where all the predictor variables were used together to predict Heart Attack Risk.

    ![image](https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/80133350-c989-4517-a620-acd4f98d5ea5)

 ## 3. Random Forest Machine Learning
-Random Forest is like a group decision-making team in machine learning.
+`Random Forest` is similar to a group decision-making team in machine learning.
 It combines the opinions of many “ decision trees”.
-It then takes these many decision trees and combines them to avoid overfitting which would then produce more accurate predictions.
+It then takes these many decision trees and combines them to **avoid overfitting** which would then produce more accurate predictions.
 We included it because it can handle noisy data and is efficient with large datasets.
 It is a method that has been successfully used in many different fields of research and is definitely a popular ML algorithm in health care.
    ## First Iteration:
     In our first iteration, the model returned a low accuracy with very high False Negative Rate.